Mohamed-Sabiyathulla/ARCO-Documents/f-Employee Retirement.md

 - ### **Customer Clearance:**

-     - In this stage, Waiting for Customer Clerance, once clearance is completed by Customer then it will send for ARCO Clearance stage.
+    - In This stage, Waiting to process the customer clearance on Final settlement, Once customer clearance completed on Final settlement, Then it will move to **ARCO Clearance** stage.

-     -   In Case and Task Management, Retirement Process will move to Customer Confirmation stage, Customer or User will Approve from Case Management, Once Approved in Case Management, it will moved to Approved for payment Stage.
+    - In Case and Task Management, Retirement request process will move to **Customer Confirmation** stage, then Customer will Approve the request from Case and Task Management.

+    -  In Case and Task Management, Once Customer Approved in customer confirmation stage , then it will moved to **Approved for payment** Stage.

-    - Customer Clearance is optional for employee, and it will process only who requested the Clearance for settlement in Case and task management.
-Otherwise this clearance stage will be skipped and moved to completed stage.
+    -  In **Case and Task Management**, Clearance is optional for employee in **Retirement Request**, and it will process who requested the Clearance on Final settlement.

+    - Otherwise this Clearance stage will be **skipped** and moved to **completed** stage.

+    - **User can move the request to required stage,**

        - *In The Action field is following to,*